liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/23-web-screenlet-cordova-ios.markdown

 [Cordova plugins](https://cordova.apache.org/plugins/) in
 [Web Screenlet](/develop/tutorials/-/knowledge_base/7-0/rendering-web-pages-in-your-ios-app),
 you can extend the functionality of the web page that the Screenlet renders.
-This lets you tailor that page to your apps needs.
+This lets you tailor that page to your app's needs.
 You'll get started by installing Cordova.

 ## Installing and Configuring Cordova [](id=installing-and-configuring-cordova)